 At the end of the day it's a must-stop shop when you're looking around for gear.
 Gear can be pricey, and it pays to due your due diligence.
 Even if you choose to buy what you're looking for somewhere else, you can probably try it out at Guitar Center first and also check out all of its competitors' products.

 You simply can't do that way anywhere else.

-Willie's American Guitars is one of the best guitar stores St. Paul offers and is an institution among Twin Cities guitar players, and with the closing of The Podium in South Minneapolis a few years back, no other place in the area can compete with its impressive selection of high-quality used guitars, ukuleles and mandolins.
+Willie's American Guitars is one of the best guitar stores St. Paul offers and is an institution among Twin Cities guitar players, and with the closing of The Podium in South Minneapolis a few years back, no other place in the area can compete with its impressive selection of high-quality used acoustic guitars, electric guitars, ukuleles, basses and mandolins.

 I tend to buy used if I am buying "forever" instruments, and Willie's is always my first and sometimes only stop on that journey.
 The customer service is excellent, and the staff always seems to be really excited about each instrument in its inventory.
 Plus, pricing is fair, which can often be an issue when buying anything labeled "vintage."